-1.5 Seakeeper Gyro Stabilization System (optional)
+1.7 Seakeeper Gyro Stabilization System (optional)

 To operate the optional Seakeeper[®] Gyro Stabilization System, if installed, use the control panel located on the helm.
-Refer to section 4, Electrical Systems, and the Seakeeper user manual for more information.
+Refer to section 4, Electrical Systems, and the Seakeeper owner's manual for more information.